Farming and land use

 Rural locations can be ideal for solar panels and wind turbines.

-Generating your own energy can help you earn extra income or defer the cost of energy bills.
+You can earn extra income or defer the cost of energy bills by generating your own energy.

 Check our solar panels and wind turbines pages for more guidance.